amaillo/MH-Pointers-Tool/README.md

 ## Special Thanks

 To all the members of the [MH OldSchool Discord](https://discord.gg/YzmeXb8) for their support and knowledge.
-Join now to play all the Monster Hunters from PS2 online!
+Join now to play Monster Hunter, Monster Hunter G and Monster Hunter Dos from the PS2 online!

 ## License